Loading…

 Q6.

-Is there any MNRE subsidy available for setting up Hydro Projects?
+Is there any MNRE subsidy available for setting up small Hydro Projects?

 Ans.